Tyre Nichols killing sparks renewed calls in Congress for police reform

 CBC Executive Director Vincent Edwards says Nichols' parents have accepted an invitation from Horsford to be his guest at Mr. Biden's State of the Union address next month.

-Police reform negotiations broke down in 2021 after months of extensive discussions between then-Democratic Rep. Karen Bass, of California, Democratic Sen. Cory Booker, of New Jersey, and Republican Sen. Tim Scott, of South Carolina.
-Democratic Whip and Illinois Sen. Dick Durbin urged both Senators to return to the table.
+Police reform negotiations broke down in 2021 after months of extensive discussions between then-Democratic Rep. Karen Bass of California, Democratic Sen. Cory Booker of New Jersey and Republican Sen. Tim Scott of South Carolina.
+Democratic Whip Dick Durbin of Illinois urged both senators to return to the table.

 No meetings are currently scheduled between the pair but both lawmakers remain in touch, according to congressional sources.